 4 Ideal Doenjang Substitutes

-Miso is a traditional Japanese thick fermented soybean paste.
-It is widely used in various Japanese savory dishes, soups, sauce, and pickles.
+Japanese miso paste is a traditional Japanese thick fermented soybean paste.
+It is widely used in various Japanese savory dishes, soups, sauces, and pickles.

 Miso is often mixed with Dashi, miso soup.
 Miso has a balanced flavor with a sweet, salty, savory, beany, and earthy flavor.